 21st Century Wire says…

-Political activist and freedom seeker Adam Kokesh, was seen in a DC court room for a preliminary hearing related to his shotgun-wielding message of freedom on the 4th of July.
+Political activist, veterans affairs and ‘freedom’ advocate Adam Kokesh, was seen in a DC court room for a preliminary hearing related to his shotgun-wielding message of freedom on the 4th of July.

 According to a first hand account by the Adam Vs The Man management team, Judge Frederick Sullivan put on a shocking display of authoritarianism in denying Adam’s bond.